 Gratuities (optional)

-Remember to bring cash to pay the Blue Cave entrance fee, as credit or debit cards are typically not accepted.
+Carry cash for the Blue Cave entrance fee, as card payments are generally not accepted.

 You can cancel these tickets up to 24 hours before the experience begins and get a full refund.